dani-77/cereus-pkgs/CONTRIBUTING.md

 ### Starting a pull request

-Once you have successfully built the package, you can [create a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
+Once you have successfully built the package, you can [create a pull request](https://docs.codeberg.org/collaborating/pull-requests-and-git-flow/).
 Pull requests are also known as PRs.

-Most pull requests should only contain a single package and dependencies which are not part of void-packages yet.
+Most pull requests should only contain a single package and dependencies which are not part of cereus-pkgs yet.

 If you make updates to packages containing a soname bump, you also need to update `common/shlibs` and revbump all packages that are dependant.
 There should be a commit for each package revbump, and those commits should be part of the same pull request.

 When you make changes to your pull request, please *do not close and reopen your pull request*.
 Instead, just [forcibly git push](#review), overwriting any old commits.
-Closing and opening your pull requests repeatedly spams the Void maintainers.
+Closing and opening your pull requests repeatedly spams the Cereus maintainers

-#### Continuous Integration

-Pull requests are automatically submitted for Continuous Integration (CI) testing to ensure packages build and pass their tests (on native builds) on various combinations of C library and architecture.
-Packages that take longer than 120 minutes or need more than 14G of storage to complete their build (for example, Firefox or the Linux kernel) will fail CI and should include `[ci skip]` in the PR title or body (the comment field when the PR is being opened) to avoid wasting CI builder time.
-Use your best judgment on build times based on your local building experience.
-If you skip CI when submitting a PR, please build and cross-build for a variety of architectures locally, with both glibc and musl, and note your local results in PR comments.
-Make sure to cover 64-bit and 32-bit architectures.

-If you notice a failure in CI that didn't happen locally, that is likely because you didn't run tests locally.
-Use `./xbps-src -Q pkg <package>` to do so.
-Some tests won't work in the CI environment or at all, and their templates should encode this information using the `make_check` variable.

-Continuous Integration will also check if the templates you have changed comply with the our guidelines.
-At the moment not all packages comply with the rules, so if you update a package, it may report errors about places you haven't touched.
-Please feel free to fix those errors too.

 #### Review